JAEHYEONG8121/Xai/LIME/README.md

 - $\Omega(g)$ : Regularization term, ensuring that $g(x)$ remains simple and interpretable

 LIME approximates $f(x)$ by generating **pertubed samples**, assigning **weights**, and training a **weighted linear regression model** to explain the prediction.

+✅ **(1) Data Preparation & Model Traning**
+- Implement the `SimpleMLP` model using PyTorch to solve a classification task.
+- Generate synthetic data using `make_classification()`.

+✅ **(2) Perturbation Sampling**
+- Create new perturbed data samples by adding Gaussian noise to the original sample.

+✅ **(3) Weighting (Applying Weights to Samples)**
+- Compute distance-based weights between the original sample and perturbed samples using the RBF kernel.

+✅ **(4) Training the Local Linear Model**
+- Train a weighted linear regression model using the perturbed samples and weights.

 ### 🌟 Mapping Equations to code